 “I wrote an abstract for the meeting and hit the submit button,” Rowan said.
 “I really didn’t think I would hear anything back.
 When I got the email, I was shocked.
 It’s an awesome, awesome honor for sure.
 The people who are the founding fathers of genomics were at the meeting.
 There was a sparse representation of agriculture, so I was really excited to showcase our cattle research.”

-Rowan earned his undergraduate degree in biology from Creighton University before coming to MU as a graduate student in the Division of Animal Sciences under Decker, an associate professor and state beef Extension specialist.
+Rowan earned his undergraduate degree in biology from Creighton University before coming to MU as a graduate student in the Genetics Area Program under Decker, an associate professor in the Division of Animal Sciences and state beef Extension specialist.
 Rowan is using models to look at changes in DNA variants over time in an attempt to figure out how those variants alter traits under selection.

 “We’re studying which area of the animal’s DNA have been under strong selection in certain environments,” Rowan said.
 “We’re finding ways to then group the cattle together based on shared environments.
 Our task is then to figure out what’s genetically different about these populations.”